Old Location: Background

 After World War I, the League of Nations gave South West Africa, formerly a German colony, to the United Kingdom as a mandate under the title of South Africa.
-When the National Party won the 1948 election in South Africa and subsequently introduced apartheid legislation, these laws also extended into South West Africa which was the de facto fifth province of South Africa.
+When the National Party won the 1948 election in South Africa and subsequently introduced apartheid legislation, these laws also extended to South West Africa, which was the de facto fifth province of South Africa.

-During the 1950s, the Windhoek municipality and the South African colonial administration decided to forcefully move the residents of the Main Location 8 km to the north of the city, prompting the evicted people to give the new location the name Katutura (The place where we do not want to live).
+During the 1950s, the Windhoek municipality and the South African colonial administration decided to forcibly move the residents of the Main Location 8 km to the north of the city, prompting the evicted people to give the new location the name Katutura (The place where we do not want to live).

 For a number of reasons most residents did not want to move: They had owned the erven in Old Location whereas in Katutura all land belonged to the municipality.
 The newly allocated erven were also a lot smaller than those in Old Location, effectively forbidding the creation of gardens.
-Also economically black residents were worse off after the move because they now had to pay rent to the municipality, and they needed a bus to reach their work places in town—Old Location had been in walking distance.
+Also, black residents were worse off economically after the move because they now had to pay rent to the municipality, and they needed a bus to reach their workplaces in town—Old Location had been at a walking distance.